Kazawaryu/Kazawaryu.github.io/_pages/about.md

 I’m an undergraduate at the Southern University of Science and Technology, passionately exploring 3D perception algorithms, optimal control, and optimizing datasets to advance the exciting field of autonomous driving.

-I am currently interning as a Research Assistant at the Intelligent Sensing and Unmanned System Lab within the Computer Science and Engineering department.
-My internship is under the joint supervision of Professor Qi Hao and Research Professor Gongjin Lan, and it is funded by the Guangdong Student Science and Technology Innovation Fund.
+I have interned as a Research Assistant for one and a half years, at the Intelligent Sensing and Unmanned System Lab within the Computer Science and Engineering department.
+My internship is under the joint supervision of Professor Qi Hao and Research Professor Gongjin Lan.

-I am actively pursuing opportunities for PhD positions that align with my research interests and career goals.
+I have been admitted to the University of Georgia for a Ph.D. in Mechanical Engineering, starting in Fall 2025.
+I am excited to continue my research journey there.